 "I don't know.
-When I awoke, you were gone.
-I felt dreadfully lonely, Carrots."
+When I awoke, you were gone, and I felt dreadfully lonely, Carrots."

 "I'm here now," she responded drily.

-"Yes," I said lamely; "but, Carrots, don't leave me when I go to sleep again. such a sleepy-head, and your singing and the water and the wind and air-I can't help myself."
+"Yes," I said lamely; "but, Carrots,

+don't leave me when I go to sleep again.

+I am such a sleepyhead, and your singing and the water and the wind and air

+-I can't help myself."

-"And I had something to tell you to-day," she said slowly.
+"And I had something to tell you today," she said slowly.
 "I can't keep you awake to listen."

-" What is it, Carrots?
-Do tell me."
+"What is it, Carrots?"

 She told me quietly.
-She was going to England.
+She was going away to the United States.
 Some rich uncle had adopted her.
+She was glad of the opportunity of leaving her stepmother.

 I think I must have been a very stupid boy in those days.
 I know I stood tongue tied, staring dizzily at Carrots.
-When any. one laughs at the idea of a boy experiencing deep feeling and emotion, I always think of my fifteen-year-old self, and the agony that surged through me then.
-I threw myself down on the sand and hid my face in law Then I heard Carrots' voice.
-It arms. was very savage.
+When any one laughs at the idea of a boy experiencing deep feeling and emotion, I always think of my fifteen year old self, and the agony that surged through me then.
+I threw myself down on the sand and hid my face in my arms.
+Then I heard Carrots' voice.
+It was very savage.